averageflow/joes-warehouse/README.md

 This application includes a graceful shutdown mechanics and so whenever you stop it, or it receives a stop signal, it will first wait for any HTTP request currently being processed to be finished and then gracefully shutdown.
 This makes it possible to deploy it without downtime and to ensure a better experience for users.

+A simple pagination system was added to the GET calls and works by using URL parameters, e.g. `http://localhost:7000/api/products?limit=100&offset=0`.
+The default pagination limit if not specified is 100 items.
+The default pagination limit for the frontend is 500 items.

 ## Tech Stack
 This project was built using:
 * [Go programming language](https://golang.org/)